 How long to stay in El Calafate

-Most people stop in El Calafate for just two nights, spending one day to visit Perito Moreno Glacier and doing little else in the area.
-As I am sure you have noticed reading this post, El Calafate has a lot to offer and it would be a pity to miss out.
-I’d recommend staying in El Calafate 4 nights before moving on to other places in Patagonia such as El Chalten.
+Most people stop in El Calafate Argentina for just two nights, spending one day to visit Perito Moreno Glacier and doing little else in the area.
+If time allows it, I recommend staying 4 nights before moving on to other places in Patagonia such as El Chalten.

 How to get to El Calafate

-If you are planning to go to El Calafate, it’s probably better that you book a flight.
+Depending on where you are in Argentina, the best way to get to El Calafate is by plane.
 There are frequent daily flights from Buenos Aires, Bariloche and Ushuaia, and connecting flights from other places such as Mendoza.

-El Calafate airport is at about 22 km from town.
+El Calafate airport is at about 22 km (13.7 miles) from town.
 There are shuttles and taxi connecting the airport to town.

 Where to stay in El Calafate

-In Calafate you’ll find some excellent accommodation options suitable for all budgets and tastes.
-The following are some of the best places to stay in El Calafate:
+You’ll find some excellent accommodation options suitable for all budgets and tastes in El Calafate.
+The following are some of the best places to stay – I have stayed in all so you can count on a personal review!

 - America del Sur Calafate is a great hostel, a bit out of town though you can easily reach the center on a 15 minutes walk.
 It has good dorms and nice private rooms.
 The common areas are spacious and cozy, perfect for socializing, and the views of Lake Argentino from the dining room breathtaking.
 There is a tour desk.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Esplendor is a beautiful boutique hotel with spacious, comfortable rooms.
 There is an onsite spa, a pool and a restaurant that serves excellent local staples.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Boutique Hotel La Cantera has a lovely, homey feeling.
 It’s very close to the center of El Calafate.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.